 • Acceptance and Integration: A routine (e.g., work, school, social life) has been established.
 The visitor has accepted the habits, customs, food and characteristics of the friends, associates and the language of the country.

 Please be aware that culture shock does not imply an inadequacy on your part.
-It is normal process of living internationally and interacting with different cultures.
-It is process of psychological adjustment that one sometimes goes through in order to fully understand and appreciate other cultures.
-We cannot prevent culture shock but we can assure you that culture shock has been overcome by many students before you.
-With come advance preparation and flexibility you can also smoothen your cultural adjustment process.
-Here are some tips that might help:-
+It is a normal process of living internationally and interacting with different cultures.
+It is a process of psychological adjustment that one sometimes goes through in order to fully understand and appreciate other cultures.
+We cannot prevent culture shock, but we can assure you that culture shock has been overcome by many students before you.
+With some advance preparation and flexibility, you can also smoothen your cultural adjustment process.
+Here are some tips that might help:

 - Read about your program site in websites and guide books.